QwQ-dev/easy-java-irc/README.md

 A simple Netty-based Java IRC Library.

-This is a simple IRC API based on Netty, which allows developers to quickly create an IRC system.
+This is a simple IRC Library based on Netty, which allows developers to quickly create an IRC system.
 You only need to create objects and start them.

 ## Developers